Credentialled Alcohol And Substance Abuse (CASAC) Program

 New York State Office of Alcohol and Substance Abuse Services

 State Office of Alcohol and Substance Abuse Services.
-American Institute for Creative Living, an affiliate of Ignatius University, is a provider for NYSOASAS.
+American Institute for Creative Living is a provider for NYSOASAS.

 The following courses are approved for Recredentialing .